-MBA 652 ORGANIZATIONAL BEHAVIOR
+ORGANIZATIONAL BEHAVIOR MBA 652

 Individual and group behavior in the organization setting is investigated in this course.
-The principles of organization behavior are studied with a focus on application.
-Topics covered will include but are not limited to: motivation, teamwork and group behavior, employee participation, job enrichment, job design, communications, diversity, decision making, change, and conflict resolution.
+The principles of organizational behavior are studied with a focus on application.
+Topics covered will include but are not limited to motivation, teamwork and group behavior, employee participation, job enrichment, job design, communications, diversity, decision making, change, and conflict resolution.
 Prerequisites: none.

-MRA 653 STAKEHOLDER MANAGEMENT AND ETHICS
+MBA 653 STAKEHOLDER MANAGEMENT AND ETHICS